phidatahq/phidata/README.md

 **Phidata is a framework for building agentic systems**, use phidata to:

-- **Build powerful AI Agents with memory, knowledge, tools and reasoning.**
+- **Build powerful Agents with memory, knowledge, tools and reasoning.**
 - **Run those agents as a software application (with a database, vectordb and api).**
 - **Monitor, evaluate and optimize your agentic system.**